Mouth-watering pork chop fried rice

 Image credit: @javernwk

 Situated in the basement of Golden Mile Tower is King Of Fried Rice.
 This no-frills stall serves their Egg Fried Rice With Pork Cutlet at $6.50.
 Living up to the stall’s name, the wok hei in their fried rice does not disappoint.
 The accompanying pork slices are tender and boast a peppery kick.
 Don’t forget to add their house-made chilli oil, which packs a delectable mix of spicy and savoury flavours.
-They recently opened another stall in Sengkang too!
+You can also check out their other outlets listed here!

 Address: 6001 Beach Road, #B1-56, Golden Mile Tower, Singapore 199589